R. Kelly began paying thousands of dollars in 2001 to recover videotapes of himself having sex with teenage girls, federal prosecutors said.

 Kelly has vehemently denied allegations of sexual misconduct in the past.

-The accusations in the New York indictment detail alleged incidents in four states: Illinois, Connecticut, California and New York.
+The New York indictment details alleged incidents in four states: Illinois, Connecticut, California and New York.
 There are five Jane Does referenced throughout, including three minors.
 Kelly is the only defendant in the indictment filed July 10.

 The indictment also alleges he exposed at least one individual to a sexually transmitted disease without disclosing it.

 Kelly’s attorney said the allegations appear to be the “same as the conduct previously alleged against R. Kelly in his current state indictment and his former state charges.”

 “He and his lawyers look forward to his day in court, to the truth coming out and to his vindication from what has been an unprecedented assault by others for their own personal gain,” Greenberg said last week in a statement.
 “Most importantly he looks forward to being able to continue making wonderful music and perform for his legions of fans that believe in him.”